Raise a concern

 We publish a Casework Annual Report and quarterly management information including information on response times.

-In considering whether documents or statements are liable to mislead, we judge whether, on a question of significant public interest, the way statistics are used is likely to leave a reasonable person believing something which the full statistical evidence would not support.
+In considering whether documents or statements are liable to mislead, we are concerned when, on a question of significant public interest, statistics are used to communicate a descriptive statement that the wider relevant statistical evidence would not support, despite otherwise being an accurate statement.
 We take into account:

 • the context in which the statement is made (for example, distinguishing speeches and publications from off-the-cuff remarks in interviews or debate)